 Based on that information, banks price the risk of a default into the fees and interest collected on loans.

 The five biggest US banks control $3.7 trillion worth of commercial lending.

 This centralized system is often hostile to consumers.
 The Federal Trade Commission estimates that one in five Americans have a “potentially material error” in their credit score that negatively impacts their ability to get a loan.
 Further, concentrating this sensitive information within three institutions creates a lot of vulnerability.
-Last year’s Equifax hack exposed the credit information of 143M Americans.
+Last year’s Equifax hack exposed the credit information of over 145 million Americans.

-Alternative lending on the blockchain offers a cheaper, more efficient, and more secure way of making personal loans to a broader pool of consumers.
+Alternative lending using blockchain technology offers a cheaper, more efficient, and more secure way of making personal loans to a broader pool of consumers.
 With a cryptographically secure, decentralized registry of historical payments, consumers could apply for loans based on a global credit score.

 While blockchain projects in the lending space are still in their infancy, there are a couple of interesting projects out there around P2P loans, credit, and infrastructure.